An adventure to the Pambok Waterfall is one of the best things to do when exploring the mountainous region of Pai.

 The best time of year to visit is during the wet season, July to November when the rain provides a decent amount of water flow from the mountains to the falls.
 In the dry season, from February to May, there won’t be much more than a trickle of water.

-I spent an hour or so exploring and swimming here before continuing another 2km up the road to the popular Bamboo Bridge attraction.
+I spent an hour or so exploring and swimming here before continuing another 2km up the road to visit the popular Bamboo Bridge attraction.

 WHERE TO STAY IN PAI